 ICE AGES

-Ice Ages are periods of time when huge continental glaciers (sheets of ice) crept down from the Arctic and covered much of North America and Europe.
-The Pleistocene Age, which lasted from 2.6-2.3 million to 11,700 years ago, is regarded as the period of ice ages.
-The first Ice Age glaciers began appearing at the beginning of this period, and grew and shrunk during different period.
-Large glaciers had also covered landmasses for millions of years before the Pleistocene Age.
+Northern Hemisphere Ice Age glaciation Ice Ages are periods of time when huge continental glaciers (sheets of ice) have crept down from the Arctic and covered much of North America and Europe.
+The Pleistocene Age, which lasted from 2.6-2.3 million to 11,700 years ago, is regarded as an ice age, within which there were glacial periods, which many people think of ice ages, when glaciers grew and shrunk during different periods.
+The first Ice Age glaciers began appearing long ago.
+Large glaciers have covered landmasses for millions of years at different times before the Pleistocene Age.

 Ice Age Glaciers